 Attorney’s Fees & Costs

 In a contempt action, there is a presumption that the plaintiff is entitled to receive all of his reasonable attorney’s fees and expenses relating to the attempted resolution, initiation, and prosecution of the complaint for contempt, in addition to the judgment of monetary arrears.
-This presumption of an entitlement to attorney’s fees can only be overcome by specific findings which support a reduction in a request for reasonable fees.
+This presumption of an entitlement to attorney’s fees can only be overcome by specific findings that support a reduction in a request for reasonable fees.

 What if my ex-spouse no longer resides in Massachusetts?

 Thanks to the Massachusetts Long Arm Statute, the courts may have the power to oversee the modification and enforcement of the orders they issued.
 If a court had jurisdiction of the parties in a marital proceeding and issued a valid child support order, then the departure of one of the original parties from the Commonwealth will not divest the court of its jurisdiction, so long as the plaintiff and the child still reside in the Commonwealth.
-However, if you are seeking an enforcement of a child support order for past-due support against a non-resident after the child has reached the age of majority, it would be wise to bring the action sooner rather than later.
-The courts will consider whether the filing was within a reasonable period of time based on the circumstances of the particular case.
+However, if you are seeking enforcement of a child support order for past-due support against a non-resident after the child has reached the age of majority, it would be wise to bring the action sooner rather than later.
+The courts will consider whether the filing was within a reasonable period of time-based on the circumstances of the particular case.
 Basically, don’t wait eight years after your child has reached the age of majority to file a complaint against a non-resident.

-When it comes to an alimony order, the long arm statute applies to the court that had personal jurisdiction over the obligor, regardless of whether the obligor has then left the state and regardless of where the moving party resides at the time enforcement is sought.
+When it comes to an alimony order, the long-arm statute applies to the court that had personal jurisdiction over the obligor, regardless of whether the obligor has then left the state and regardless of where the moving party resides at the time enforcement is sought.

 I got summonsed with a complaint for contempt, am I going to jail?

 Not necessarily, but if anyone tells you to bring your toothbrush to court, then that is not a good sign.
 This is where you take the wheel and decide which direction you are heading in.
-If you pay the arrears in full prior to the scheduled hearing on a civil contempt, then you may seek to have the contempt complaint dismissed.
+If you pay the arrears in full prior to the scheduled hearing on civil contempt, then you may seek to have the contempt complaint dismissed.
 In order to properly answer a complaint for contempt, we definitely recommend that you call an attorney.
-Your attorney will be able to tailor the answer based on the circumstances of your particular situation, and may be able to get the action dismissed.
+Your attorney will be able to tailor the answer based on the circumstances of your particular situation and may be able to get the action dismissed.